Why is being a Nail Technician like being a Therapist?

 What is the most difficult part of the business?

 No, it's not ingrown toenails.
 The business end is the most difficult for Rebecca.
 She believes being an entrepeneur is a hard way to go today.
 Sometimes she would like to take off and run the marina at Dale Hollow Lake.
-(Rebecca, like many people, can probably relate to the way Matt Harding felt when he took off on his "where the hell is matt" expedition.)

 Find out what nail technicians and cosmetologists make in your area.
 Take PayScale's free salary survey.